 Four other counts — three counts of extortion and one count of defrauding an innkeeper — were dismissed as the hearing began, with the prosecution citing the unavailability of witnesses.

-Barba said she met Gonzales through the online dating site Plenty of Fish and agreed to meet him for dinner at a Chipotle restaurant in Pasadena, but he subsequently asked to leave the fast-food eatery and go to the nearby Houston’s while assuring her that he would pick up the tab.
+Barba said she met Gonzales through the online dating site Plenty of Fish and agreed to meet him for dinner at a Chipotle restaurant in Pasadena, but he subsequently asked to leave the fast-food eatery and go to a nearby Houston’s restaurant while assuring her that he would pick up the tab.